Pixel data real time processing as a next step for HL-LHC upgrades and beyond: Perspectives and concluding remarks

 \section{Perspectives and concluding remarks}

 A second phase of the HL-LHC is foreseen with the aim to reach an even higher instantaneous luminosity (7.5$\times$10\textsuperscript{34}cm\textsuperscript{-2}s\textsuperscript{-1}) and thus get 4 ab\textsuperscript{-1} total integrated luminosity by the end of HL-LHC~\cite{atlasTDR-TDAQ}.
-Besides, a possible slight increase of the LHC collider c.m. energy could be feasible in the labelled Run 4 (after 2030).
+Besides, following the updated HL-LHC schedule~\cite{HL-LHC-Schedule}, a possible slight increase of the LHC collider c.m. energy could be feasible at Run 5 (after 2035).
 This is part of the worldwide developments on Higher Field Magnets for future hadron colliders.
+Furthermore, various detector upgrade stages are part of the routine life of the experiments at long-life machines.
+This will apply to the HL-LHC which will last for more than 10 years.

-Furthermore, various detector upgrades stages are part of the routine life of the experiments at long-life machines.
-This will apply to the HL-LHC that will last for more than 10 years.
+ATLAS first defined an evolution scenario for handling the Run 5 challenges~\cite{atlasTDR-TDAQ}.
+It keeps the 3 stages strategy as reminded in this paper but with an increased input rate at L1 (up to 2 or 4 MHz) and an extension of the L1 trigger latency to 30 or 35 $\mu$s.
+Within this scheme as in the first part of the HL-LHC, the pixel information will be partly included in the overall track trigger of the ATLAS experiment part of the L1 trigger, working with 2 up to 4 MHz reduced input rate, after the L0-trigger which works with the full 40 MHz input rate.
+This is now superseded by the amendment to the TDR~\cite{atlasTDR-TDAQ-Add}.
+The objective is to keep, over the whole HL-LHC, the same trigger scheme and to overcome the machine's increased performances in a possible second stage of HL-LHC, thanks to a revised Event Filter, as described in this amendment.
+This Event Filter relies on the advances in the industrial world, on CPUs, GPUs, and FPGAs as well as on the AI field.
+The ongoing impressive progress in these areas will allow for the building of a fancy and highly performing heterogeneous system associated with sophisticated and quite efficient algorithms on the software side.
+CMS has developed a Track Trigger detector and associated FEE for the outer Tracker part (all but the Microvertex) able to work at a 40 MHz input rate.
+The Pixel information is used at the High-Level Trigger stage.

-ATLAS has defined an evolution scenario for handling the Run 4 challenges~\cite{atlasTDR-TDAQ}.
-It keeps the strategy as briefly reminded in this paper but with an increase in data rate transmission through the DAQ up to 2 or 4 MHz, and an extension of the trigger latency to 30 or 35~$\mu$s.
-Within this scheme as in the first part of the HL-LHC run, the full tracker system information will be used, including all or part of the pixel information.
-CMS has developed a Track Trigger detector and associated Front End Electronics for the outer Tracker part (all but the Microvertex) able to work at 40 MHz input rate.
-The Pixel information is used at the High Level Trigger stage.
+Moreover, let us stress the interest in developing a similar first-level trigger for the pixel-based timing detectors, under active R\&D for HL-LHC.
+The accurate timing information at the first-level trigger will be of utmost importance (e.g. increase of pileups).
+This is a piece of major information to incorporate at the first-level trigger in the forthcoming trigger system upgrades.